la2050/archive/_projects/2015/eureka-villa-permanent-adventure-playground-and-county-wide-pop-ups-by-scv-adventure-play.md

    We have collaborated with LA Parks and Recreation on the local level with great enthusiasm for future events.
 We also plan to identify operational areas to further expand possible partnering with the Parks and Recreation Department, Fish and Wildlife, Park Rangers, Child Life Agencies, and The Alliance for Childhood.

    Funding from this grant will be used primarily for facilitation of our efforts and staffing.
 There will be cross-over with Pop-up Adventure Play for administering a play-work training program via staffing, communication, and on the ground development.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our project cost will greatly depend on the travel, size and duration of our events.
-Our pop-up model has little material cost (mostly duct tape) making its main expense staff salary.
-On average, we expect our two full-time play-workers to work around 40 hours a week training, facilitating 2 to 3 pop-ups in LA County and 1 to 2 days of open play at Eureka Villa.
-This rounds out to about $4,000 per play-worker per month and $96,000.00 a year all together.

-   Other major costs include for the pop-ups; gas and a pop-up play trailer or vehicle, and insurance.
-These costs will range between $17,000 and $29,000.

-   Eureka Villa main costs include evaluating the 118 trees on the property, storage for the materials, portable toilet systems and a few supplemental materials which will need to be new and not used.
-We estimate it ranging between $5,000 and $17,000.

-   We plan to focus much of the LA 2050 Grant funds toward non-salary expenses and those specific to pop-up outreach.
-For these expenses we are working with Pop-up Adventure Play for a bid on a Kellogg grant focusing on impoverished areas of the world.
-The Kellogg will also cover the costs of the assistant play-workers salary.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- POP-UPS
-   Gas for one year: $3,000.00
-   Partial Purchase of an enclosed trailer or cargo vehicle: $20,000.00 Vehicle Insurance: $2,000.00
-   Play Materials: $1,000.00

-   EUREKA VILLA
-   Arborist Assessment: $1,200.00
-   On-site Storage/Building: $4,000.00
-   Public Liability Insurance: $5,000.00
-   Portable Toilet: $600.00
-   Toilet Maintenance: $240.00
-   Play Materials & Tools: $2000.00

-   SALARY SUPPLEMENT
-   Play-worker Compensation: $50,000.00

-   TOTAL USE OF 2050 GRANT FUNDS: $99,840.00
 How do you plan to scale the success of your proposal?: |- We feel we have met our goals if the following is true: